whole-communities-whole-health/wcwh-repo-template/GITFLOW.md

 To create a new branch and start working on it, peform the following flow.

-## Create a new branch (give your branch its own simple informative name)
+## Create a new branch (give your branch its own unique informative name)
 A suggested branch name is `feature/your_username/` or `feature/your_username/name_of_feature` If you are fixing a bug, you could use `bugfix/your_username` or `bugfix/your_username/name_of_bug`